 Preparing and optimizing your network

-For best results, set up a dedicated network for your Talk calls with at least 500kbps network bandwidth.
+For best results, set up a dedicated network for your calls with at least 500kbps network bandwidth.
 This will remove the impact of other applications and services using a shared network.

 Finally, if your network bandwidth is limited, consider implementing DSCP tags in your network.
 These tags let your network know how to prioritize traffic.
-For information about how to implement DSCP, see Talk network requirements.

 Choosing the right headset